*Updated 06/06/2023

 If you are a low-income household experiencing high-energy burdens, we encourage you to enroll in utility assistance programs to help manage energy costs.

-1. Enroll into PIPP (Percentage of Income Payment Payment Plan).
+2. Enroll into PIPP (Percentage of Income Payment Payment Plan).
 This program helps Ohioans afford utility bills through subsidies.
-Applications are accepted year-round and can be submitted online at https://bit.ly/OhioEnergyAssistance, no appointment is necessary.
+Applications are accepted year-round and can be submitted online at https://bit.ly/OhioEnergyAssistance, no appointment is required.
+PIPP applications can take up to 12-13 weeks to process.

 I am a Cleveland Public Power (CPP) customer, do I need to do anything?